OliverEros/PicsDump/README.md

 ### PicsDump
 <img src =https://i.imgur.com/wZBrupw.png align='center'>
-Automatizing unused image deletion for HTML emails/e-shots.
+Automising unused image deletion for HTML emails/e-shots.

 ## Intro:
-At work, my main responsibily is to create HTML e-mails (also called e-shots) for different clients.
-To speed up the crocess, sometimes we use existing templates from the past that have the same layout but use images that are not needed anymore.
-The completed work then gets uploaded to a server, therefore it is important that we do not have reduntant data taking up space such as the previously mentioned images.
-Unfortunately, sometimes I forget to delete them...so why not use automation instead?
+Used to delete images from the image folder based on whether the filename was mentioned in the HTML file.
+Created to speed up having to go through old pictures manually.

 ## How it works?
 The structure of HTML e-mails comprises of two things: the index.html file and the image folder.
 The script uses two parsers, one for the file and one for the folder.
-First, the file is essentially scraped and then using regex, anything ending with .gif or .jpg is saved into a set.
+Using regex, we find anything ending with .gif or .jpg.
 Then the folder is scanned as well.
-At last, the two sets are compared and anything that is not both gets deleted. <b>As of 03/04/21 Windows is supported! </b>
+Mismatches are deleted. <b>As of 03/04/21 Windows is supported! </b>

 ## Installation